-The undersigned stockholder of PREMIUM LEISURE CO Central Depository Nominee Corporation, if applicable, hereby proxy,) or in his absence, the Chairman of the meeting, as attornall shares registered in his/her/its name as proxy of the undersigned Company on June 25, 2021 and at any of the adjournments there y appoints, (as sub- ey and proxy, with power of substitution, to present and vote ed stockholder, at the Annual Meeting of Stockholders of the June 22, 2020.
-At their discretion, the proxies named above are authorized to vote upon such other matters properly come before the meeting.
+The undersigned stockholder of PREMIUM LEISURE Co Central Depository Nominee Corporation, if applicable, here proxy,) or in his absence, the Chairman of the meeting, as attornall shares registered in his/her/its name as proxy of the undersign Company on June 25, 2021 and at any of the adjournments the ned stockholder, at the Annual Meeting of Stockholders of the 1.
+Approval of minutes of previous meeting held on June 22, 2020.
+6. At their discretion, the proxies named above are authorized to vote upon such other matters properly come before the meeting.
 Yes No Abstain Yes No Abstain 2.
 Approval of 2020 Operations and Results.
-140 110 120000000 Yes No Abstain Printed Name of Stockholder/Broker/PCD Participant 3.
+Yes No Abstain Printed Name of Stockholder/Broker/PCD Participant 3.
 Ratification of the acts of the Board of Directors and the Management from the date of the last stockholders' meeting to June 25, 2021.
-Yes No Abstain Signature of Stockholder or Name and Signature of Authorized Signatory of Corporate Stockholder/Broker/PCD Participant 4.
+Signature of Stockholder or Name and Signature Yes No Abstain of Authorized Signatory of Corporate Stockholder/Broker/PCD Participant 4.
 Election of Directors.
-Vote for all nominees listed below Willy N. Oeier Date Armin Antonio B. Raquel Santos Jaime J. Bautista (Independent) This Proxy must be submitted together with the following: Maria Gracia P. Tan (Independent) Juan Victor S. Tanjuatco (Independent) Jerry C. Tiu (Independent) Exequiel P. Villacorta, Jr. For Individual Stockholders If a representative will sign on behalf of stockholder, this proxy must be submitted together with a duly executed Special of General Power of Attorney showing the authority of the representative to sign on behalf of the individual stockholder.
-Withhold authority for all nominees listed above ·r Withhold authority to vote for the nominees listed below: For Corporate Stockholders A duly executed Secretary's Certificate showing the authority of the representative to sign on behalf of the stockholder corporation.
+Vote for all nominees listed below Willy N. Ocier Date Armin Antonio B. Raquel Santos Jaime J. Bautista (Independent) This Proxy must be submitted together with the following: Maria Gracia P. Tan (Independent) Juan Victor S. Tanjuatco (Independent) Jerry C. Tiu (Independent) Exequiel P. Villacorta, Jr. For Individual Stockholders If a representative will sign on behalf of stockholder, this proxy must be submitted together with a duly executed Special of General Power of Attorney showing the authority of the representative to sign on behalf of the individual stockholder.
+Withhold authority for all nominees listed above Withhold authority to vote for the nominees listed below: For Corporate Stockholders A duly executed Secretary's Certificate showing the authority of the representative to sign on behalf of the stockholder corporation.
 Enclosed is a sample Secretary's Certificate for your reference.
 5. Election of Reyes Tacandong & Co. as external auditors.
 Yes No Abstain For PCD Participants/Brokers A duly executed Secretary's Certificate showing the authority of the representative to sign on behalf of the PCD Participant/Broker, as well as the duly accomplished proxy or certificate of shareholdings issued by the PDTC.
 Enclosed is a sample Secretary's Certificate for your reference.
+A duly executed Secretary's Certificate showing the at of the representative to sign on behalf of the Participant/Broker, as well as the duly accomplished or certificate of shareholdings issued by the PDTC.
+Ex